LaSensacionDelBloque/LaSensacionDelBloque/README.md

-- 👋 Hi, I’m @LaSensacionDelBloque
+- 👋 Hi, I’m @LaSensacionDelBloque.
-- 👀 I’m interested in sexy women, programing, make friends and learn languages
+- 👀 I’m interested in programing, make friends and learn languages.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on some frontend project
+- 💞️ I’m looking to collaborate on some frontend project.
-- 📫 How to reach me? by the quija or my e-mail: columbia2000@live.com.mx
+- 📫 How to reach me? by the quija or my e-mail: jhernandezr1613@alumno.ipn.mx